skyzh/mini-lsm/mini-lsm-book/src/week3-06-serializable.md

 txn2: put key2=1, commit
 ```

 We will get `key1=2, key2=1`.
 This cannot be produced with a serial execution of these two transactions.
-This phenomenon
+This phenomenon is called write skew.

 With serializable validation, we can ensure the modifications to the database corresponds to a serial execution order, and therefore, users may run some critical workloads over the system that requires serializable execution.
 For example, if a user runs bank transfer workloads on Mini-LSM, they would expect the sum of money at any point of time is the same.
 We cannot guarantee this invariant without serializable checks.